nano-o/streamlet/README.md

 ### The deterministic-scheduler reduction

-Consider an execution of Streamlet and two steps `s1` and `s2` of two different processes `p1` and `p2` such that `s1` occurs right before `s2`, `s1` is a step of epoch `e1`, `s2` is a step of epoch `e2`, and `e2<e1`.
+Consider an execution `e` of Streamlet and two steps `s1` and `s2` of two different processes `p1` and `p2` such that `s1` occurs right before `s2`, `s1` is a step of epoch `e1`, `s2` is a step of epoch `e2`, and `e2<e1`.
 Note that the global state written by `s2` is never read by `s1` because a process in epoch `e1` only uses information from epoch smaller or equal to `e1`.
-Thus, we can swap `s1` and `s2`, obtaining an execution in which `s2` occurs right before `s1` and ending in exactly the same state.
+Moreover, if step `s2` can take place at some point in an execution, adding more steps of other processes epochs lower than `e2` before `s2` never prevents `s2` from taking place (i.e. the protocol is monotonic).

-Thus, we can reorder all steps in an execution `e1` to obtain a new execution `e2` in which all steps of epoch `1` happen first, then all steps of epoch 2, then all steps of epoch 3, etc.
+The previous paragraph shows that we can reorder all steps in an execution `e1` to obtain a new execution `e2` in which all steps of epoch `1` happen first, then all steps of epoch 2, then all steps of epoch 3, etc.
 Crucially, the end state of the system in `e1` and `e2` are the same.
-Thus, if we prove that all executions like `e2`, which we call synchronous, are safe and live, then we can conclude that all executions are safe and live.
+Thus, if we prove that all executions like `e2`, which we call epoch-by-epoch executions, are safe and live, then we can conclude that all executions are safe and live.
-This is because we express safety and liveness as state predicates, and, by our crucial observation above, restricting ourselves to synchronous executions does not change the set of reachable states.
+This is because we express safety and liveness as state predicates, and, by our crucial observation above, restricting ourselves to epoch-by-epoch executions does not change the set of reachable states.

 Moreover, with a slightly more complex justification, we can also reorder the steps of different processes within the same epoch as long as the leader always takes the first step.
 This means that we can schedule processes completely deterministically without loosing any reachable states.